-Veterans who believe they are eligible for V.A. benefits should bring a copy of their discharge papers (DD 214), marriage certificate, and birth certificates of dependents, if applicable, to Veteran Affairs in the Student Success Center.
-This office will expedite the processing of forms and the receipt of benefits from the Veterans Administration.
-Students receiving benefits as sons or daughters of veterans should provide the Veterans Coordinator with appropriate forms and information.
+Veterans who believe they are eligible for Veterans Administration (VA) benefits should bring a copy of their discharge papers (DD-214), marriage certificate, and birth certificate(s) of dependents, if applicable, to the Veteran Affairs Office in the Student Success Center.
+This office will expedite the processing of forms and the receipt of benefits from the VA.
+Students receiving benefits as sons or daughters of Veterans should provide the Veterans Coordinator with appropriate forms and information.

-(1) have engaged in duty in the US Armed forces (Army, Navy, Air Force, Marines or Coast Guard) or are a National Guard or Reserve enlistee who was called to active duty for other than state or training purposes, or were a cadet or midshipman at one of the service academies.
+- Have engaged in duty in the US Armed Forces (Army, Navy, Air Force, Marines, or Coast Guard) or are a National Guard or Reserve enlistee who was called to active duty for other than state or training purposes, or were a cadet or midshipman at one of the service academies, and

 Veterans and active members of the Connecticut Army or Air National Guard may be eligible for the State of Connecticut Tuition Waiver and/or Veterans Administration Educational Benefits.
-The Veteran Affairs Office, located in Long Wharf Room 107, serves as the point of contact for new and returning Veteran students.
-New veterans should visit the office to determine eligibility.
+The Veteran Affairs Office serves as the point of contact for new and returning Veteran students.
+New Veterans should visit the office to determine eligibility.
 Veterans should bring a copy of their discharge form (DD-214) to verify dates of service.
-If you need any additional information please contact the Veteran Affairs Office at (203) 285-2146.
+If you need any additional information, please contact the Veteran Affairs Office at (203) 285-2146.